Cybersquatting: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark InfringementTrademark Search

 Is one of several misleading or trademarked domains bought by the owner.

 Intent of bad faith is hard to prove.
 Talk to a trademark lawyer for help understanding bad faith requirements.

 Cybersquatting comes from the word "squatting."
 Squatting is illegally occupying a property.
 Cybersquatting is unlawfully owning web property.

 Unlike regular squatters, cybersquatters pay fees for their domains.
 It's how they use the domains that is illegal.

 Typosquatting is a kind of cybersquatting.
 Typosquatting is buying a domain name that is very close to a popular trademark.
 For example, faecbook.com is typosquatting Facebook.com.

 Domain disputes aren't limited to businesses.
 Celebrities and other people can dispute a domain if they can prove bad faith.
 Celebrities are also protected through right of publicity laws.
 These laws make profiting from a celebrity's name illegal.
 Celebrities can also claim common law trademarks of their name.
 However, a name may be legal to use if it's not for profit or in bad faith.

 Cybersquatting isn't legal.
 However, there's a similar practice called domain tasting.
 Domain tasting is buying expired domains to test their value.
 Domain tasting is legal if there's no plan to sell the domain for profit.

 Get Legal Help to Fight Cybersquatting

 Protecting your business against cybersquatting isn't easy.
 For help identifying and fighting cybersquatters, post your question to a trademark attorney using UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.